botoxparty/pounding-system/README.md

-# Siren
+# Pounding System - Hydro Delay 1000

-A digital dub siren and effects unit (Delay, Reverb, Chorus) using the Teensy audio library.
+A digital siren and effects unit (Delay, Reverb, Chorus) using the Teensy audio library.
 Requires custom-built hardware for operation.
-Or you can assign your own Analog and Digital pins.
+Or you can reconfigure the interface and assign your own Analog and Digital pins.

 written using C in the Arduino IDE (1.8.x)